trevans24/angular-directives-lab/readme.md

 cardDirective.js
 ```

+Don't forget to include this JS file in your `index.html` file.

 #### Directives are as easy as...

 Just like controllers and routing configurations, the first line is a simple extension of `angular`: